 There are a few delicious ways to serve Amish apple butter.

 - On toast

 - With crackers

 Need Supplies For This Amish Apple Butter Recipe?

 A slow cooker is a great option for this recipe.
 But if you don’t have one, this can easily be made in a pot as well.
-You won’t need a mixing bowl, wire rack.
-You don’t even need to do a water bath.
+You won’t need a mixing bowl or wire rack.
 Here are the tools you can use for this recipe.

 More Traditional Apple Butter Recipes